CV Layout Examples & Design Tips to Get You Hired This Year

 How long should my CV be?

-Two pages is the standard length for most resumes.
+One page is the standard CV length.
 There are exceptions, of course - if you “(1) are searching for an internship; (2) just graduated school; or (3) are relatively new to the workforce”, then you should try to keep your resume to one page, according to TopResume.
 On the other end of the spectrum are job seekers with decades of experience: “executives or senior-level managers” with “a long list of accomplishments and experiences”, or “people in the sciences or in academia who want to include their licenses, patents, or publications” can allow their resumes to grow to three or more pages if necessary, according to Alison Doyle at The Balance.

 For most job seekers, however, with five to fifteen years of related experience, two pages should be enough to showcase your major skills and accomplishments.
 Indeed, there is some value in keeping your resume brief - “Short and concise means that employers are more likely to read the parts you most care about” says Alison Green of Ask a Manager.
 Keep it short to be sure that recruiters are seeing the best information as fast as possible.